dustinpfister/blog_posts/_posts/threejs-buffer-geometry-attributes-position.md

 ### Source is on Github

 The examples here, and many others can be [found on my Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-buffer-geometry-attributes-position).
+This is also where I park the source code examples that I use in my [many other blog posts on threejs](/categories/three-js/) as well.

 ### Version Numbers matter

 When I made these source code examples, and first wrote this post I was using revision 127 of threejs.
-I do come around to doing a little editing of these posts now and then, and the last time I check that everything was working okay I was using r140.
+I do come around to doing a little editing of these posts now and then, and the last time I check that everything was working okay I was using r146.

 ## 1 - Creating a custom triangle geometry from the ground up starting with position